 Comprehensive Strategy of China Scarf Import to the USA

 There is a lot of money to be made importing scarves from China.
 It can be very lucrative if you are willing to put in the effort.
+Grab shawls or hats from wholesalers or retailers and learn from the experience.
 However, this does not mean it is easy or without challenges.
-It would help if you had a comprehensive strategy to succeed and stay competitive in this market.
+It would help if you had a comprehensive strategy to succeed and stay competitive in this market with some accessory knowledge.
 Below are some tips for importing scarves from China:

 China-US Trade War: How China’s Scarves Export to the USA May Change